ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of accident, which will be found useful to
 remember :
 For dust in the eye, avoid rubbing ; dash
 water in them; remove cinders, etc., with